bluemarblepayroll/sqlstyle.guide/_includes/sqlstyle.guide.md

 * before `AND` or `OR`
 * after semicolons to separate queries for easier reading
 * after each keyword definition
-* to separate code into related sections, which helps to ease the readability of large chunks of code.
+* to separate code into related sections, which helps to improve the readability of large chunks of code.

 Additionally, for the following pairs of dependent key words - `ON` depends on `JOIN`/`LEFT JOIN`/`RIGHT JOIN`, `AND`/`OR` depends on `WHERE`, `SET`